mirivar/GP-age/README.md

 ```
 /cs/cbio/miri/thesis/epigenetic_clock/src/GP-age/predict_age.py -x <meth. array path> [-y <ages path> -o <output dir>]
 ```
 Age of samples from the provided methylation array will be predicted.
 If an output dir is provided, they will be saved as a csv under `<output_dir>/GP-age_predictions.csv`.
-If not output dir is provided, they will be printed to stdout.
+If no output dir is provided, predictions will be printed to stdout.

 If an ages file is provided, statistics (RMSE, MedAE (median absolute error), and MeanAE (mean absolute error)) will be calculated.
 If an output dir is provided, they will be saved as a csv under `<output_dir>/GP-age_stats.csv`.
-If not output dir is provided, they will be printed to stdout.
+If no output dir is provided, statistics will be printed to stdout.